2017 Howard Bison football team

-The 2017 Howard Bison football team represented Howard University in the 2017 NCAA Division I FCS football season.
-They were led by first-year head coach Mike London.
-The Bison played their home games at William H. Greene Stadium.
-They were a member of the Mid-Eastern Athletic Conference (MEAC).
+The 2017 Howard Bison football team represented Howard University as a member of the Mid-Eastern Athletic Conference (MEAC) during the 2017 NCAA Division I FCS football season.
+Led by first-year head coach Mike London, the Bison compiled an overall record of 7–4 with a mark of 6–2, tying for second place in the MEAC.
+Howard played home games at William H. Greene Stadium in Washington, D.C.

-The Bison kicked off the season by defeating UNLV, a 45-point favorite, in the biggest upset in college football history by point spread.
-They would finish the season 7–4, 6–2 in MEAC play to finish in a tie for second place.
+The Bison opened the season by defeating UNLV, a 45-point favorite, in the biggest upset in college football history by point spread.

-Previous season

-The Bison started 2016 play with a Big Ten doubleheader: they opened the season at Maryland, losing by nearly 40, and then traveled to Rutgers, only to lose by 38.
-They recorded two more losses, against Hampton and Morgan State before notching their first win at Norfolk State.
-Five more losses then followed, and the Bison finished a dismal season with a win against last-place Delaware State.
-They finished tenth out of eleven in the MEAC.